microprediction/timemachines/README.md

 ### Skater "r" argument (stands for "hype(r) pa(r)amete(r)s for pre-skaters only)

 A real skater doesn't have any hyper-parameters.
 It's the job of the designer to make it fully autonomous.
 The small concession made here is the notion of a pre-skater: one with a single float hyperparameter in the closed interval \[0,1\].
 Pre-skaters squish all tunable parameters into this interval.
 That's a bit tricky, so some rudimentary conventions and space-filling functions are provided.
-See [tuning](https://github.com/microprediction/timemachines/tree/main/timemachines/skatertools/tuning).
+See [tuning](https://github.com/microprediction/timemachines/tree/main/timemachines/skatertools/tuning) and longer discussion below.

 ## Return values
 All skater functions return two vectors and the posterior state dictionary.